Elixir, Fly, and Grafana Cloud

 flyctl deploy

-More configuration options for the logshipper app can be found in the github repo
+Find all configuration options for the LogShipper app in the repository

-Also, I’d recommend shipping your logs in JSON format using something similar to the logger_json library.
+Also, I’d recommend shipping your logs in JSON format using something like the logger_json library.

 The logger_json library